 - Units 1 and 2 level is the equivalent of Year 11.
-Students canchoose to do one or both units at this level. - Units 3 and 4 level is the equivalent of Year 12.
-Students have todo both units as a sequence at this level.
-At Woodleigh, studentsgenerally undertake 22 units on the following basis:

-Year 11: 12 Units (most commonly 6 x Unit 1 and 6 x Unit 2)
+Students can choose to do one or both units at this level. - Units 3 and 4 level is the equivalent of Year 12.
+Students have to do both units as a sequence at this level.
+At Woodleigh, students generally undertake 22 units on the following basis: - Year 11: 12 Units (most commonly 6 x Unit 1 and 6 x Unit 2)

-Year 12: 10 Units (most commonly 5 x Unit 3 and 5 x Unit 4)

-Depending on the circumstances of individual students, this structure may be altered according to the following guidelines:

-- Students who are struggling academically may complete fiverather than six Unit 1 and 2 studies.
-This gives the student theopportunity for additional study time and to seek help fromInclusion staff. - Students who are performing strongly in all subject areas andhave particular strengths may be encouraged to undertake a Unit3 and 4 sequence while still in Year 11.
-There is an expectationthat this advancement will not be at the expense of a student's Year 11 program and that students will still undertake a totalof six studies during Year 11.
-(See the Acceleration Policy andinformation on pages 8-10.) - Year 12 students who are struggling academically may choose tofocus on 4 studies rather than 5 studies in their final year.
+- Year 12: 10 Units (most commonly 5 x Unit 3 and 5 x Unit 4) - Depending on the circumstances of individual students, this structure may be altered according to the following guidelines: - Under limited circumstances students may complete five rather than six Unit 1 and 2 studies.
+This gives the student the opportunity for additional study time and to seek help from Learning Enhancement staff. - Students who are performing strongly in all subject areas and have particular strengths may be encouraged to undertake a Unit 3 and 4 sequence while still in Year 11.
+There is an expectation that this advancement will not be at the expense of a student's Year 11 program and that students will still undertake a total of six studies during Year 11 and five in Year 12 (see the Acceleration Policy and information on page 18).